So what are dependencies in project management?

 2. Add the dependencies to your project charter

-The next thing to do is add the dependencies to your project charter.
+The next thing to do is add all the dependencies to your project charter.

 If the list of dependencies is short, that’s well and good.

-However, if it’s long, only add the essential dependencies to your project charter.
+However, if it’s long, only add the essential dependencies to your project plan.

 Use ClickUp’s Docs to draft a project charter and document your dependencies.